iraadit/template_cpp/doc/index.rst

 In order to build documentation you can need to set ``DOC`` to:

 * ``doxygen`` to generate only Doxygen HTML API pages;
-* any other string will be seen as a sphinx output type and handled as such.
+* Any other string will be seen as a sphinx output type and handled as such.
 	Refer to http://www.sphinx-doc.org/en/master/builders.html for details.

 Sanitization